surag29/BANK_MANAGEMENT/README.md

 ### Prerequisites
 - Python 3.x installed on your system
-- Basic understanding of command-line interface
+- Basic understanding of web-based bStreamlit web interfaceanking application with Streamlit UI

 ### Installation & Usage